Ibrassow/ibrassow.github.io/_projects/a5_idl_project.md

     Our baseline network is stuck in front of large obstacles.
 This is the focus of the work.
 </div>

-To do so, we tried to improve the state reprensation within the network as well as incorporating the planning task logic ithin the network.
+To do so, we tried to improve the state representation within the network as well as incorporating the planning task logic ithin the network.
 We replaced the decoding block with a pre-trained Convolutional Variational Auto Encoder, providing an effective low-dimensional latent space for feature extraction used by all downstream planning tasks.
 We representent spatiotemporal dependencies of the planning task through an Long Short-Term Memory-based (LSTM) sequence generator that are then projected to coordinates space.

 <div class="row justify-content-sm-center">